GlueOps/autoglue-sdk-go/docs/DtoCreateClusterRequest.md

 NewDtoCreateClusterRequestWithDefaults instantiates a new DtoCreateClusterRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCaptainDomain

-`func (o *DtoCreateClusterRequest) GetCaptainDomain() string`

-GetCaptainDomain returns the CaptainDomain field if non-nil, zero value otherwise.

-### GetCaptainDomainOk

-`func (o *DtoCreateClusterRequest) GetCaptainDomainOk() (*string, bool)`

-GetCaptainDomainOk returns a tuple with the CaptainDomain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCaptainDomain

-`func (o *DtoCreateClusterRequest) SetCaptainDomain(v string)`

-SetCaptainDomain sets CaptainDomain field to given value.

-### HasCaptainDomain

-`func (o *DtoCreateClusterRequest) HasCaptainDomain() bool`

-HasCaptainDomain returns a boolean if a field has been set.

-### GetClusterLoadBalancer

-`func (o *DtoCreateClusterRequest) GetClusterLoadBalancer() string`

-GetClusterLoadBalancer returns the ClusterLoadBalancer field if non-nil, zero value otherwise.

-### GetClusterLoadBalancerOk

-`func (o *DtoCreateClusterRequest) GetClusterLoadBalancerOk() (*string, bool)`

-GetClusterLoadBalancerOk returns a tuple with the ClusterLoadBalancer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClusterLoadBalancer

-`func (o *DtoCreateClusterRequest) SetClusterLoadBalancer(v string)`

-SetClusterLoadBalancer sets ClusterLoadBalancer field to given value.

-### HasClusterLoadBalancer

-`func (o *DtoCreateClusterRequest) HasClusterLoadBalancer() bool`

-HasClusterLoadBalancer returns a boolean if a field has been set.

-### GetControlLoadBalancer

-`func (o *DtoCreateClusterRequest) GetControlLoadBalancer() string`

-GetControlLoadBalancer returns the ControlLoadBalancer field if non-nil, zero value otherwise.

-### GetControlLoadBalancerOk

-`func (o *DtoCreateClusterRequest) GetControlLoadBalancerOk() (*string, bool)`

-GetControlLoadBalancerOk returns a tuple with the ControlLoadBalancer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetControlLoadBalancer

-`func (o *DtoCreateClusterRequest) SetControlLoadBalancer(v string)`

-SetControlLoadBalancer sets ControlLoadBalancer field to given value.

-### HasControlLoadBalancer

-`func (o *DtoCreateClusterRequest) HasControlLoadBalancer() bool`

-HasControlLoadBalancer returns a boolean if a field has been set.

 ### GetName